oracle-livelabs/converged/microservices-txeventq-kafka/deploy-and-test-txeventq/deploy-and-test-txeventq.md

 1. Obtain JMS connection information

     Configuring a JMS connection is straightforward; you have to get the information about the Database instance and how we should follow to connect from the security perspective.
 We use Oracle Autonomous Transaction Processing (ATP) in this lab; we have to use a wallet.
-Again, the setup already brings us the wallet to facilitate this laboratory.
+Again, the setup already brings us the wallet to facilitate this lab.

     To obtain the connection information at the Oracle Cloud Infrastructure Console.
 Locate your navigation menu on the left top corner, click on Oracle Database and select the Autonomous Transaction Processing option.